Public Zombie Mode Rules and Settings

 PLAYERS ACQUIRED AFTER GAMES ARE PLAYED

-In rare situations, a player may be added to a roster after his weekly game has already been played.
+In very rare situations, a player may be added to a different NFL roster after his weekly game has already been played.
 In that situation, the player's production from the game IS used.
 An example of this is when Zach Ertz was traded to the Cardinals (in 2021) after he had played for the Eagles on Thursday night.

 For the 2022 season, the NFL has threatened to institute a forfeit for teams that aren't healthy enough to play.
 If the NFL institutes a forfeit for any reason, no points will be awarded to players involved in that game.
 Hopefully, you will know about the forfeiture with enough time to make adjustments to your roster.
 Unfortunately, there may be scenarios, such as a last-minute forfeiture of a Monday night game, where you may not be able to make any roster changes.
 Even in that scenario, no points will be awarded to players involved in that game.
 You cannot elevate bench players who have already played to your starting roster.